uvicmakerlab/LongNowOfUlysses/English507/Logs/christieLog.md

+#Mar26
+##Status Update
+* Neatline works (and will soon work on me webspace).
+Neatline maps can work with a bit more time, but will still only run locally.
+* Because of issues surrounding geoserver hosting, we are currently looking at iterating our Google Earth work for our final presentation.
+A webcast seems to be the most persuasive option.
+We'll also look into possibilities for deploying our map data online.
+* Once we have more points entered on the tactile map in Mudbox, the model will be fabrication ready.

 #Mar25
 ##Worked on tactile map worlfow
 * Produced displacement map from map scan (imported into Photoshop>exported layer with highest contrast>increased contrast of layer and saved as .tiff).